mrslezak/QuantLib_1.23-Boost_1_76_0-Win10/README.md

 Hope that helped!
 Back to work!

 If you want an E-book on QuantLib, here you can purchase one from the author for as little as $5.
 Of course, pay what you want.
 He'll take more money if you are feeling generous.
 I bought it but honestly haven't had time to look at it yet.
 There are few new texts on QuantLib so I expect it's as updated as you're going to get (compared to all the guides online) 2021-01-16.
 It also deals with applying the library to the world of finance, so you may find that money well spent, especially if you're also a quant.

+https://leanpub.com/implementingquantlib (for the C++ version) https://leanpub.com/quantlibpythoncookbook (for the Python-SWIG version)